dogecv/DogeCV/README.md

 # Detectors Status
+- **Gold Detector** - Implemented.
+Stable.
+Competition Ready.
+- **Silver Detector** - Implemented.
+Stable.
+Competition Ready.
 - **Gold Align Detector** - Implemented.
-Unstable (Memory Leak)
+Unstable (Memory Leak).
 - **Sampling Detector** - Implemented.
 Stable.
 Not Competition Ready.
-- **Gold Detector** - Implemented Base (Needs more).Stable.
+- **Hough Silver Detector** - Implemented.
+Unstable.
 Not Competition Ready.
-- **Silver Detector** - Implemented Base (Needs more).Stable.
-Not Competition Ready.
 - **MultiMineral Detector** - Not Yet Implemented **See Wiki For More Info

 ## FAQ
-- **If I use dogeCV can I still use Vuforia?**
+- **If I use DogeCV can I still use Vuforia?**
-    With the 2018 edition of DogeCV we have enabled the option to use Vuforia and DogeCV at the same time, while using the same camera and viewing both data on the RC at the same time!
-This is done by using DogeCV's Vuforia class `DogeForia`.
-See more in the wiki.
+    With the 2019 edition of DogeCV we have enabled the option to use Vuforia and DogeCV at the same time, all from one detector!
+See the VuMark Example class and the wiki for more information on how to do this.
-    (Current Unstable)
+    (Currently Unstable)
 - **Can I still use classic OpenCV?**
     Yes!
 We want teams to use DogeCV to learn about vision and start to create their own vision systems.
-That's why OpenCV is open in all layers of DogeCV, and we keep the classic OpenCVPipepline introduced in the EnderCV lib.
+That's why OpenCV is open in all layers of DogeCV, and we keep the classic OpenCVPipepline introduced in the EnderCV library.
-- **`Dogeforia` is getting import errors:**
-    This is a current bug that I am investigating, for right now simply move the Dogeforia class to your `TeamCode` package.
+- **Can I use a webcam?**
+    Once more, yes!
+See the WebcamExample OpMode and the wiki for an explanation of how to this.

 ## Changelogs
+**2019.1**:
+ - Complete re-work of the `Dogeforia` system.
+It is now integrated within the `OpenCVPipeline` class, and is much simpler.
+ - Implemented image cropping, see `CroppingExample`
+ - Fixed miss-rotation in Vuforia display.
+The image should now be correctly oriented on the RC display
+ - Added `VuMarkExample` OpMode to demonstrate the basics of the new system
+ - Added `WebcamGoldExample` OpMode to demonstrate how to use a webcam with a detector under the new system
+ - Added `GoldAndVuMarks
+ - Added `CroppingExample` OpMode, intended to ease image cropping and to showcase functionality
+ - Added `GoldExample` OpMode
+ - Added method `getYPosition()` to `GoldAlignDetector`
+ - Added `VuMarkDetector` to provide a ready-made detector for the VuMarks within DogeCV.
+I will have it highlight VuMarks at a later date
+ - Added enum `VuMark` to `DogeCV` to make dealing with VuMarks easier in code
+ - Added enum 'CameraMode` to `DogeCV` to make setting the camera between `FRONT`, `BACK`, and `WEBCAM` easier
+ - Added wiki entries for VuMarks and Webcams
+ - Reworked code comments
+ - Removed camera index as a constructor argument in `OpenCVPipeline`.
+This has been replaced by `DogeCV.CameraMode`
+ - Updated page banner - thanks Nathan!
+ - Updated this `README`

 **2018.2.1 HOTFIX**:
  - Removed `AsyncFilterRunner` import from Sampling Detector #12
  - Fixed `Dogeforia` crash on stop #10